pilcrowonpaper/copenhagen/server-side-tokens.md

 ## Storing tokens

 Tokens that requires an extra level of security, such as password reset tokens, should be hashed with SHA-256.
-SHA-256 can be used instead of a slower algorithm here as the token is sufficient long and random.
-Tokens can be validated by hashing the incoming token before querying the storage.
+SHA-256 can be used instead of a slower algorithm here as the token is sufficiently long and random.
+Tokens can be validated by hashing the incoming token before querying.